netdata/netdata/web/gui/custom/README.md

 cp /usr/share/netdata/web/dash-example.html /usr/share/netdata/web/dash.html
 ```

-Find and change the following line in `dash.html` to reflect your netdata URLs.
-The second URL is only used if you access your netdata dashboard through a reverse proxy.
-The reverse proxy URL is optional; if it is not set then both will use the netdata host URL.
+Find and change the following line in `dash.html` to reflect your Netdata URLs.
+The second URL is only used if you access your Netdata dashboard through a reverse proxy.
+The reverse proxy URL is optional; if it is not set then both will use the Netdata host URL.

 ```js
 /*